Katadyn Hiker Pro Review

 That said, you don't need to use the adaptor if you don't want to.
 We also love that it comes with several adaptors so you can plug this into a hydration pack if needed.
 The adaptors seem to cover a wide range of hydration bladders out there.

 One caveat is its performance in silty water.
 It doesn't have a natural backwash system that continually cleans the filter.
 Thus, you need to be careful.
 If pumping gets hard, backwash the system manually; otherwise, you can crack the plastic housing while trying to push water through the pump.
 While this wasn't our experience, other online users report having had this issue.
-Overall, filtration is easy when you don't mind pumping for water and when clear sources are plentiful.
-Be sure to prefilter if you plan on pumping from especially turbid water sources.
+Filtration is easy when you don't mind pumping for water and when clear sources are plentiful.
+Be sure to pre-filter if you plan on pumping from especially turbid water sources.